Boss-Man-Dev/vrp_lscustoms/README.md

 works with vrp 2
-customizations will be saved in the default vrp_garages when stored default payment is bank, can be changes at line 63,64 of lscustoms_server.lua comment the line you dont want.
+customizations will be saved in the default vrp_garages when stored default payment is bank, can be changes at line 63,64 of lscustoms_server.lua comment the line you dont want. ( comment with 2 dashes like this -- )

 nedd help or have questions msg me on discord https://discord.gg/a5HHbSf